 Substantially all of the revenue is and will be derived in China and substantially all of the operations are conducted in China.
 Accordingly, the results of operations, financial condition and prospects are influenced by economic, political and legal developments in China, especially the government policies of the PRC government.
 The PRC government has significant oversight and authority to exert influence on the ability of a China-based company, such as us, to conduct its business.
 It regulates and may intervene or influence the operations at any time, which could result in a material adverse change in the operations and/or the value of our ordinary shares.
 Implementation of any industry-wide regulations directly targeting the business operations could cause our securities to significantly decline in value or become worthless.
-Also, the PRC government has recently indicated an intent to exert more oversight over offerings that are conducted overseas and/or foreign investment in China-based issuers.
+Also, the PRC government has recently indicated an intent to exert more oversight over offerings that are conducted overseas and/or foreign investment in China-based issuers and CSRC issued New Overseas Listing Rules for filing requirements with CSRC for initial public offerings and other overseas offerings, effective on March 31, 2023.
 Any such action could significantly limit or completely hinder our ability to offer or continue to offer securities to investors, and any uncertainties or negative publicity regarding such actions could also materially and adversely affect the business, prospects, financial condition, reputation, and the trading price of our ordinary shares, which may cause our securities to significantly decline in value or be worthless.
 Therefore, investors of our company and the business operations face potential uncertainty from the actions taken by the PRC government.

 Moreover, the significant oversight of the PRC government could also be reflected in the uncertainties arising from the legal system in China.
 The laws and regulations of the PRC can change quickly without sufficient notice in advance, which makes it difficult for us to predict which kind of laws and regulations will come into force in the future and how they will influence our company and the business operations.
-Any actions by the Chinese government to exert more oversight and control over offerings that are conducted overseas and/or foreign investment in China-based issuers could significantly limit or completely hinder our ability to offer or continue to offer securities to investors and cause the value of such securities to significantly decline or become worthless.
+Any actions by the Chinese government to exert more oversight and control over offerings that are conducted overseas and/or foreign investment in China-based issuers, including the filing requirement under New Overseas Listing Rules, could significantly limit or completely hinder our ability to offer or continue to offer securities to investors and cause the value of such securities to significantly decline or become worthless.
 You should refer to the risks disclosed in "Item 3.
 Key Information-D. Risk Factors-Risks Related to Doing Business in China" in this annual report for more detailed explanations of risks arising from legal systems in China, especially the recent changes concerning the offshore offerings, the use of variable interest entities, anti-monopoly regulatory actions, and oversight on cyber security and data privacy.